-- Create a tag and push it to the official repository.
+Create a tag and push it to the official repository.
 The TAG must always include the micro.
-This means when doing a regular release with version number X.YY, the TAG is X.YY.0.
+This means when doing a regular release with version number YYYY.MM, the TAG is YYYY.MM.0.
 When doing a bug-fix release, the version number already includes a micro, so it's all fine.

-We use tag X.YY.0 instead of X.YY because we want to have the option of later creating the X.YY branch to the official repository, since it's not possible to have both a tag and a branch with the same name.
-This branch would be used to gather backported fixes and be the official branch for doing a X.YY.Z bug-fix release.
+We use tag YYYY.MM.0 instead of YYYY.MM because we want to have the option of later creating the YYYY.MM branch to the official repository, since it's not possible to have both a tag and a branch with the same name.
+This branch would gather backported fixes and be used for doing future YYYY.MM.Z bug-fix releases.